clobrano/blog/content/posts/2020-10-26-connect-lp-with-gh.md

 ## Create only NEW bugs

-HUB can list all the bugs from the repository, but - at the time of writing - Yaru has more than 1.000 bugs (only 44 open 😀), then it takes a while to get them all for parsing.
+HUB can list all the bugs from the repository, but - at the time of writing - Yaru has more than 1.000 bugs (only 44 open 😀), then it takes a while to get them all at once.
 Luckily, HUB can filter by label!

 ```sh
 hub issue --state all --label Launchpad